bt3gl/building_blog/content/intro_threat_intel.md

 vt = VirusTotalApi("<VIRUSTOTAL-API-KEY-HERE>")
 ```

-VirusTotal API calls allow to squeeze a list of file hashes or URLs into a single HTTP call.
+VirusTotal API calls allow squeezing a list of file hashes or URLs into a single HTTP call.
 Depending on the API version you are using (public or private) you may need to tune the maximum number
 of the resources (file hashes or URLs) that could be passed in a single API call.
 You can do it with the `resources_per_req` parameter: